varnika0709/Data-Analyst-Portfolio/README.md

-# Varnika Bhardwaj Data-Analyst-Portfolio
-## Welcome to My GitHub Profile

-Hi there!
-I'm Varnika Bhardwaj, a passionate and aspiring Data Analyst.
-I'm thrilled to embark on my journey into the world of data analysis, and GitHub is where I document my projects, share my insights, and collaborate with others who share my enthusiasm for data.

 ### About Me
-<a Table of content="about-me"></a>

--  Data Analysis Enthusiast
--  Recent Graduate in Bachelors of computer applications
--  Based in Ghaziabad,UP
--  Constantly Learning and Growing

-### My Interests

-I have a keen interest in:

-- Exploratory Data Analysis (EDA)
-- Data Visualization
-- Statistical Analysis
-- Python and R Programming
-- Machine Learning (I'm eager to learn more!)

-### What You'll Find Here

-On my GitHub, you'll find a collection of projects and repositories related to data analysis.
-I'm excited to share my work and learn from the amazing data community on GitHub.

-### Let's Connect!

-I'm always open to networking and learning from fellow data enthusiasts.
-Feel free to reach out to me here on GitHub or connect with me on www.linkedin.com/in/varnika-bhardwaj07

-### Goals

-My short-term goal is to land my first job or internship in the field of data analysis.
-In the long term, I aspire to become a seasoned data professional and contribute to exciting data-driven projects.
+Hello!
+I'm Varnika Bhardwaj, a dynamic and highly motivated data enthusiast who thrives on transforming raw data into actionable insights.
+I recently graduated with a degree in Bachelors of computer applications, and I'm ready to dive headfirst into the world of data analysis.

+My journey began with a deep curiosity about how data drives decisions and shapes the world around us.
+I possess a solid foundation in statistical analysis, data visualization, and a knack for uncovering hidden patterns within datasets.
+My goal is to harness the power of data to provide valuable solutions and recommendations.

 ### Table of contents
 - [About Me](#About-Me)